Harshdev625/Face-Recognition-Brain-Backend/README.md

 The backend server uses MongoDB as the database to store user information and image counts.
 The MongoDB Atlas cluster is utilized to ensure seamless scalability and data persistence.

 # Contributing
-Contributions to the Face Recognition Brain Backend (MongoDB) are welcome!
+Contributions to the Smart Brain Backend (MongoDB) are welcome!
 If you encounter any bugs, issues, or have ideas for improvements, please open an issue on the repository.
 Pull requests with enhancements are also appreciated.

 # Tech Stack Used
  - Node.js